SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 - **SLDataMiner.exe and SLNet.exe**: These are the **essential processes** for DataMiner.
 If one of these is not running, the DMA is considered to also not be running.
 The steps below may help you identify the problem more accurately.
 You can also find more details on startup issues in the [DataMiner Startup Issues flowchart](xref:Troubleshooting_Startup_Issues).

 - ***SLLog.exe* and *SLWatchDog.exe***: These processes are necessary for DataMiner **self-monitoring and troubleshooting**.
-If one of these is not running, information necessary for further investigation won’t be available.
+If one of these is not running, information necessary for further investigation will not be available.
 Follow the [DataMiner Startup Issues flowchart](xref:Troubleshooting_Startup_Issues), and make sure these processes are running correctly before you investigate any further.

 ### Check if there is enough disk space